 Thanks for your help,

-But deferring Medicare Part A to max out your HSA while you’re still working?
-Before I even begin to explain how you can do that (you can), I’m simply going to recommend you not do it.
+Before explaining how you can defer Medicare Part A to max out your HSA while you’re still working, I recommend you not do it.
 Don’t do it, Tony.
-I wouldn’t.
-Just miss out on funding your HSA next year if you’re really going to retire one year later at 66.
-There are too many pitfalls, dates and times to contend with.
+Just miss out on funding your HSA next year if you’re going to retire one year later at 66.
+There are too many pitfalls, dates, and times to contend with.
 Even if you defer Medicare Part A and sign up later, Medicare will likely backdate your effective date, which might mess up your taxes.
 There are just too many things you can mess up, and you don’t want to mess up your Medicare coverage.

-I mean, the max you could contribute to your HSA in as someone over the age of 55 isn’t that significant in the whole scheme of things.
-Even if you’re in the top tax bracket, in real dollars the tax benefit isn’t that impactful if I do the quick math.
+The max you could contribute to your HSA as someone over 55 isn’t that significant in the whole scheme of things.
+Even if you’re in the top tax bracket, the tax benefit isn’t that impactful in real dollars if I do the quick math.

 |Type of Coverage||2021 Contribution Limit||2022 Contribution Limit|

 That said, you can do it.
 You can indeed defer Medicare and max out your HSA.
 It’s a very complicated process with lots of “it depends” to explain, but here goes!
 I hope my rather long answer not only helps you but helps others, too.

 There are some problems with wanting to contribute to an HSA and getting Medicare.
 If you have any kind of Medicare coverage, you can no longer contribute to an HSA.
 If you want to contribute to your HSA, you can’t have Medicare Part A or Medicare Part B. That goes for Medicare Part C (Medicare Advantage) and Medicare Part D Prescription Drug Plans.
 You can’t have any part of Medicare A-D. You have to defer them all.